antomagu/RProject/README.md

 <br />
 <h2>Conclusions</h2>

+- <b>If the company wants to be an equitable company in all departments, it must hire 31,886 women in the following years</b>

+- <b>The least equitable departments are Analytics with almost the entire department being only Male employees, Legal with 75% and R&D with 80%.</b>

-- <b>The United States is the country with the most active volcanoes in the world</b>
+- <b>The departments with the most Female employees are Technology and Procurement but still far from 50%</b>

-- <b>Russia is the country with the most volcanoes in Europe followed by Iceland</b>

-- <b>Indonesia and Japan are those that concentrate the largest amount in Asia</b>

-- <b>In Latin America Chile is the country with the most volcanoes followed by Mexico</b>
+- <b>The department with the youngest employees is Technology</b>

+- <b>The department with the longest and oldest employees is Sales and Marketing.</b>

+- <b>In the entire company, 23,206 women and 55,092 men work.</b>

-- <b>The largest number of active volcanoes are found in the Pacific Ring of Fire, with a significant number of volcanoes in East Africa</b>
+- <b>The department with the largest number of employees is Sales & Marketing with 24,155.</b>

+- <b>The department with the smallest number of employees is R & D with 1439</b>